game-difficulty/2048EndgameTablebase/help.md

 number tiles and a 256 tile, the remaining 9 grids are used to build a 256 and merge it with the existing 256.

+Example: free9w-256 means that in the case where there are 7 large number tiles, the remaining 9 grids are used to build a 256 at any position.

 l
 Typical size reference (uncompressed):